Caesars Palace Las Vegas Hotel

 In a nutshell: A luxury shopping destination with a unique Roman-inspired design.

-Forum Shops Caesars Palace Las Vegas
+The Forum Shops - Caesars Palace Las Vegas

 The Forum Shops include approximately 160 specialty stores and fine restaurants.
 Its lauded designer stores such as Louis Vuitton, Versace, Giorgio Armani, Moncler, Chloe, Saint Laurent, Valentino and Gucci represent some of the biggest names in fashion.